fenago/data-analysis-pandas/lab_guides/lab_2.md

 Grabbing subsets of the data
 ============================

-So far, we have learned how to work with and summarize the data as a whole; however, we will often be interested in performing operations and/or analyses on subsets of our data.
-There are many types of subsets we may look to isolate from our data, such as selecting only specific columns or rows as a whole or when a specific criterion is met.
-In order to obtain subsets of the data, we need to be familiar with selection, slicing, indexing, and filtering.

 For this section, we will work in the `5-subsetting_data.ipynb` notebook.
 Our setup is as follows:

 ```
 >>> import pandas as pd